tetzank/homepage/content/posts/record-and-replay.md

 The separation in the two phases _record_ and _replay_ makes it easier to ship this information from the user to the developers.
 A recording is much better than backtraces and coredumps.
-Furthermore, if you face a bug which only happens sometimes, you only have to record it once and be able to reproduce it everytime by replaying the recording.
+Furthermore, if you face a bug which only happens sometimes, you only have to record it once and be able to reproduce it every time by replaying the recording.

 If you want to find out more about the inner workings of `rr` check out their [website](https://rr-project.org/) and [paper](https://arxiv.org/abs/1610.02144).